Parameter estimation of a two-colored urn model class: Application to an ethological problem

-\item The increase of the MSE for certain values of the parameters is in part due to the skewness of the estimators.
-For these values, both estimators tend to overestimate the parameters.
-Table~\ref{tab:deciles} shows the 10\% and 90\% empirical quantiles of the estimators for some of the values of the parameters giving the worst results in Tables~\ref{tab:std} and~\ref{tab:MSE}.

-\item As expected, both estimators have poorer performances when the parameters strongly concur to the same effect, either selection of a color or non selection.
-This can be seen as a problem of identifiability.
-For instance, the apparent selection of a color can lead in finite samples to a very small estimate of $c$ and an estimate of $\alpha$ smaller than~1 as well as a moderate estimate of $c$ and a value of $\alpha$ large than~1.
-Asymptotically, the theory says that the estimators will converge to the true values, but these competing effect of the parameters may explain a higher variability in finite samples.
-This loss of performance is much stronger for the WLSE than for the MLE and moreover.
-For the MLE it is much stronger in the case of non selection than in the case of selection where the empirical performance of the MLE nearly matches the theoretical value.
-These effects are always stronger for the estimation of $c$ than for the estimation of $\alpha$.
+\begin{itemize} \item For most values of the parameters, the MSE are close to the theoretical standard deviation. \item The MSE increase significantly when $c$ is large or when both parameters contribute to the same effect. \item This increase is more noticeable for the WLSE than for the MLE. \item This increase is in part due to the skewness of these estimators.
+For some values of the parameters, both estimators tend to overestimate the parameters. \item For the MLE, the MSE is much larger in the case of non selection than in the case of selection where the empirical performance of the MLE nearly matches the theoretical value. \item These effects are always stronger for the estimation of $c$ than for the estimation of $\alpha$. \end{itemize}

-\item In the case where selection of a color is fast, then many of the empirical weights used to compute the MLE vanish, and the least squares method uses very few points to fit the curve.
-The MLE is not affected by this problem. \item In the case where both parameter concur to non selection, then the probability of choosing one color converges very fast to 1/2, and thus the experiments brings very little information.
+This degraded performance for some specific or extreme values of the parameters is in part due to numerical issues. \begin{itemize} \item In the case where selection of a branch is fast, many of the empirical weights used to compute the WLSE vanish, and the least squares method uses very few points to fit the curve.
+The MLE is not affected by this problem. \item In the case where both parameters concur to non selection, the probability of choosing one branch converges very fast to 1/2, and thus the experiment brings very little information.
 This affects both the MLE and the WLSE, and in addition, many of the empirical weights vanish so the WLSE is even less efficient. \end{itemize}

-An important feature is that the two estimators are asymptotically correlated, as appears in the asymptotic covariance matrix.
-Figure~\ref{fig:scatterplots} shows a scatterplot of the 500 simulations of the MLE and WLSE for the true values $\alpha=1.1$ et $c=7$.
-In both cases, the estimate of $\alpha$ appears to be (on average) an increasing value of the estimated of $c$.
-Even though the value of $\alpha$ is very close to one, nearly 80\% of the MLE estimates and 70\% of the WLSE estimates of $\alpha$ are above the value~1.
+The degraded performance may also be caused by the identifiability problem explained in Remark~\ref{rem:identi-pb}, i.e. the similar effects of the two parameters makes the estimation more difficult.